Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data

+Our dataset is collected from the Beijing-Tianjin railway line in China every month from 2011 to 2017.
+The dataset is separated by month and distributed in multiple CSV files.
+Each CSV file contains approximately 420,000 lines.

-We use the railway data from an operating line, which are collected 8 times between 2012 and 2016.
-Each data point can be uniquely identified by two variables: $mileage$ and $meters$.
-The former one identifies a kilometer of railway, while the later one identifies a specific location within the given kilometer.
-As mentioned above, the data is sampled every 0.25 meter, giving the variable $meters$' value 4000 options, ranging from 0, 0.25, 0.5 to 999.75.
+Each line represents the condition of a specific point on the track at the time of data collection, and could be uniquely identified by two variables: \textit{mileage} and \textit{meters}.
+The former specifies one kilometer of track along the railway line, while the latter specifies a unique point within the kilometer.
+Since the sampling data points distribute uniformly along the line with a constant interval of 0.25m, the value of \textit{meters} variable ranges from 0.0, 0.25, 0.5, 0.75 to 999.75.

-Due to the great quantity of datasets and the repeating characteristics of railways, we decided that adopting all available data is undesirable and to take a slice between mileage 100 and 399, which would theoretically yield 9.6 million ($8 \times 300 \times 4000$) data points.
-However, the process of data collection is subject to environment restrictions and thus hardly ideal.
-With a great many data points missing, the ultimately used dataset has 9026729 data points (or rows).

-Each data point is represented by a vector of 34 dimensions (or columns).
-The first and second dimensions are $mileage$ and $meters$ respectively, acting as identifiers and do not participate in the computations.
-The fifth and sixth dimensions are $left\ height$ and $right\ height$ of the track respectively, which are the target values for our model to learn and predict.
-Other dimensions are features that are either useful or irrelevant.